cancertech/cancer_diagnosis/docs/tutorial.md

 Then you will see the following interface, where you can select the CSV files generated from the previous step (i.e. ROI segmentation).
 Similar to the previous step, you should select all CSV files in the same window by holding the "Control" key.

+You only need to select visible CSV files (e.g. for Superpixel Co-occurence features), and the program can find all other files and features needed for the diagnosis.

 <img src="tutorial_img/dx_page1.JPG" width="70%" align="middle"/>
 <br><br>